ashutoshmjain/gita/src/thought.md

 ---

+[^vishnu]: `Vishnu Purana`…
+- Spoken by `Maharishi Parasara`, `Vishnu Purana` (the gem of `Puranas`) was later scribed into text by his son `Krishna Dwaipayana`. `Purana` means ancient stories. `Vishnu Purana` is thus ancient stories of `Vishnu` - One of the three primal forces of existence.
+- In `Vaidik` framework of Indian mythology, God is not a person.
+It is a combination of three basic protocols.
+The protocol that turns knowledge into manifested conscious beings when certain conditions are met, is known as `Vishnu`.
+Each of the manifested beings has a separate set of conditions required to manifest.
+In that, a mosquito is different from a snake.
+Hence, `Vishnu` is the collection of templates of creation.
+- In his idol image, `Vishnu` is normally shown to bear the universal continuum `Chakra` on his finger.
+The incarnations of `Vishnu`, lead the life to higher state of consciousness.
+For example, the first incarnation of `Vishnu`, `Matsya Avtara` a fish, symbolizes the conscious growth when living beings moved from water to solid earth.
+His second incarnation was `Kurma` a turtle depicting the ability of conscious beings to stay and live long on Earth.
+The ten incarnations of `Vishnu` are called `Dashavataras` .
+They are compared to evolution; `Kurma` - the amphibian - is regarded as the next stage after `Matysa`, the fish.
+Here is the detailed [evolutionary interpretation](https://en.wikipedia.org/wiki/Dashavatara).
+- The other two primal forces (potencies of knowledge) are `Bramha` and `Siva`.
+It is important to mention that while all three have their respective representations (in idols) in the human form, only `Vishnu` may physically incarnate in living form.
+Obviously, because `Vishnu` is the science of manifestation.
+It must present reference examples. `Bramh` and `Siva` never incarnate in the physical world.

+---

 [^panini]: Sanskrit Grammar
 - `Maha-Bharata` is believed to be before `Panini`, who first standardized the Sanskrit Grammar. `Panini's` grammar — `Ashtadhyayi` has references to `Maha-Bharata` that indicate that it was written much later.
 And the flavor of Sanskrit is sure not same as that of `Panini`.  `Dwaipayana's` Sanskrit is called `Vaidik Sanskrit`.

----

-[^siva]: `Siva`
-- Siva is the highest state of consciousness.
-Evolution of knowledge eventually reaches a state where ‘knowledge’ is absolute.
-This is the state of knowledge where `Vishnu` manifests, at the same time it gets a mirror image for observation.
-The mirror image of manifested `Vishnu` is `Siva`. `Siva` is answer to `Vishnu's` question - who am I?
-This potency thus, maintains the systems to support equilibrium of `Bramh`.
-In other words, `Siva` governs the knowledge field.
-- `Siva` is seen as a potency of discretion that chooses to observe only one (manifested) state of `Vishnu`, it discards all other possibilities.
-These three protocols (`Bramh`, `Visnu` and `Siva`) are scale-invariant.
-They are omnipresent — from a subatomic particle to galaxies and beyond.
-While all three span the entire universe, only `Vishnu` is potent enough to incarnate.

 ---